Really-Simple-Plugins/really-simple-ssl/readme.txt

 = 2.5.8 =
 * Removed automatic insertion of .htaccess redirects.
 The .htaccess redirects work fine for most people, but can cause issues in some edge cases.
 * Added option to explicitly insert .htaccess redirect
-* Added safe mode option to enable activating in a minimized way
+* Added safe mode constand RSSSL_SAFE_MODE to enable activating in a minimized way
-* Added Constant RSSSL_DO_NOT_CHANGE_SITEURL which gives the option not to change the site url to https.
-In certain configurations a https url leads to redirect loops.
 * Fix: RLRSSSL_DO_NOT_EDIT_HTACCESS constant did not override setting correctly when setting was used before.
 * Dropped cache flushing on activation, as this does not always work as expected